cypress-io/cypress-documentation/content/api/commands/session.md

 - It enables the `cy.session()` API for use in tests.
 - It adds the following new behaviors (that will be the default in a future major update of Cypress) at the beginning of each test:
-  - The page is cleared (by setting it to `about:blank`)
+  - The page is cleared (by setting it to `about:blank`).
-  - All active session data (cookies, `localStorage` and `sessionStorage`) across all domains are cleared
+  - All active session data (cookies, `localStorage` and `sessionStorage`) across all domains are cleared.
 - It overrides the [`Cypress.Cookies.preserveOnce()`](/api/cypress-api/cookies#Preserve-Once) and
   [`Cypress.Cookies.defaults()`](/api/cypress-api/cookies#Defaults) methods.